RaptorX: Applications and performance

 Applications of RaptorX include protein structure prediction, function prediction, protein sequence-structure alignment, evolutionary classification of proteins, guiding site-directed mutagenesis and solving protein crystal structures by molecular replacement.
-In the CASP9 blind protein structure prediction experiment, RaptorX was ranked 2nd out of about 80 automatic structure prediction servers.
-RaptorX also generated the best alignments for the 50 hardest CASP9 TBM(template-based modeling) targets. in CASP10, RaptorX is the only server group among the top 10 human/server groups for the 15 most difficult CASP10 TBM targets.
+In the Critical Assessment of Structure Prediction (CASP) CASP9 blind protein structure prediction experiment, RaptorX was ranked 2nd out of about 80 automatic structure prediction servers.
+RaptorX also generated the best alignments for the 50 hardest CASP9 template-based modeling (TBM) targets.
+In CASP10, RaptorX is the only server group among the top 10 human/server groups for the 15 most difficult CASP10 TBM targets.

 History

 RaptorX is the successor to the RAPTOR protein structure prediction system.
 RAPTOR was designed and developed by Dr. Jinbo Xu and Dr. Ming Li at the University of Waterloo.
-RaptorX was designed and developed by a research group led by Prof. Jinbo Xu at the Toyota Technological Institute at Chicago.
+RaptorX was designed and developed by a research group led by Prof. Jinbo Xu at the Toyota Technological Institute branch at Chicago.